-Sean is the founder of and a partner in Saker Capital LLP, an investment fund that makes venture capital investments at all stages of a company's development.
+Sean is the founder of and a partner in Saker Capital LLP, an investment fund that makes venture capital investments in the technology, Internet of Things (IoT) and life sciences sectors.

 Sean was previously a director and chairman of EVR Holdings plc, the AIM listed owner of MelodyVR.
 In that role he led EVR Holdings through the acquisition of MelodyVR and its subsequent fundraisings.
 Sean was also an executive director of AIM listed drug discovery company e-Therapeutics plc, having advised that company on all of its venture capital fundraisings, its flotation on AIM and subsequent placings.
 Prior to his commercial roles, Sean was a corporate finance partner of a leading UK law firm in which role he advised companies and founders at all growth stages on venture capital and private equity investments, flotations and mergers and acquisitions.
 He also advised merchant banks and brokers on flotations and secondary share issues and worked with a number of universities to develop and deliver technology transfer strategies.